The once a

 of the amazing works by these incredibly talented artists.
 One of the

-places I visited was the Wide River Gallery, (now Attica) and there was a good crowd
+places I visited was the Wide River Gallery, (which later became Attica) and there was a good crowd

 in attendance, admiring the items on the gallery walls, talking and

 snacking on some yummy appetizers.

 At the Jarrett Thor Gallery I was blown away by an amazing Giclee print of The Bell House B&B (currently a private residence), former home of telephone inventor Alexander Graham Bell.
 It was just stunning.